Learn about high-risk business loans and potential financing alternatives.

 What constitutes a high-risk commercial lender?

-High-risk commercial lenders provide financial investments to risky businesses that are unable to secure funding through traditional lending options.
+High-risk commercial lenders provide money to risky businesses that are unable to secure funding through traditional lending options.
 By assuming a greater risk in investment, high-risk lenders expect to receive a greater return.

 To offset the danger of lending to risky companies, high-risk commercial lenders often require businesses to agree to aggressive repayment terms.
 For example, to receive a loan, a high-risk business might have to make large payments or pay high interest rates.
-Some lenders even require a business to provide some collateral, in case they are unable to repay their loan.
+Some lenders require a business to provide collateral.

 Weitz said high-risk lenders must pay special attention to unexpected losses.
-Some businesses are, in fact, too risky for high-risk lenders.
+Some businesses are, in fact, too risky, even for high-risk lenders.

 Lenders must also build reserves in the event of an unexpected loss from a high-risk loan.
 Weitz explained how this reserve can be built as loss prevention.